bikashdaga/my-links/README.md

 ## Misc Tools of Note

 - [Adblock Radio](https://github.com/adblockradio/adblockradio) - An adblocker for live radio streams and podcasts -- `various lang`
+- [AirMessage](https://airmessage.org/) - iMessage on Android, requires the AirMessage server app (a relay) running on a Mac 24/7 -- `various lang`
 - [Alma Linux](https://almalinux.org/) - A replacement for CentOS which was discontinued in Dec 2020 by IBM in favor of CentOS Stream -- `operating system`
 - [Animated Knots](https://www.animatedknots.com/) - For business or pleasure -- `collection`
 - [Anti-Ablock Killer](https://reek.github.io/anti-adblock-killer/) - Keep your ad-blocker active when pages take anti-blocking measures, requires Greasemonkey or similar -- `JavaScript`